-Tracheas and lungs were dissected in PBS, fixed in 4% paraformal dehyde overnight at 4°C, incubated in 10% sucrose and 30% sucrose for 24 hours each at 4°C, mounted in OCT embedding compound, and sectioned at 10 μ m thickness.
-Immunostaining was carried out using standard protocols.
-Immunostaining for phospho-p38 and α SMA was carried out with WT and mutant trachea sections on the same slide.
+Tracheas and lungs were dissected in PBS, fixed in 4% paraformaldehyde overnight at 4°C, incubated in 10% sucrose and 30% sucrose for 24 h each at 4°C, mounted in optimal cutting temperature (OCT) embedding compound, and sectioned at 10 μ m thickness.
+Immunostaining was performed using standard protocols.
+Immunostaining for phospho-p38 and α -SMA was performed with WT and mutant trachea sections on the same slide.